marcelpetersen/mobil/_posts/2019-11-28-the-wunder-mobility-summit-2019.md

 ![](/uploads/2019/11/27/WMSBlogImage2.JPG)

-Summit Day got off to a good start with opening remarks from Wunder Mobility **CEO Gunnar Froh** and then **Peter Tschenscher,** the First Mayor of Hamburg, who highlighted the importance of creating sustainable and accessible mobility solutions now and in the years to come.
+Summit Day got off to a good start with opening remarks from Wunder Mobility **CEO Gunnar Froh** and then **Peter Tschentscher,** the First Mayor of Hamburg, who highlighted the importance of creating sustainable and accessible mobility solutions now and in the years to come.

 Our first panel was moderated by **Sarah Yvonne Elsser** - who ended with a very interesting quote from the Simpsons - and included **Anna-Charlotte Fleischmann-Kopatsch,** a senior consultant at MHP, and **Martin Hoff**, Head of Market Management and Innovation at Allianz Automotive, speaking on the subject of the mobility landscape and predictions for the future.